 Interest in skills-based hiring in the UK rose 63% from 2021 to 2022.
 This drastic increase is due to employers wanting a wider talent pool and candidates prioritizing and valuing their alternative experience.

-This move is helping job opportunities to reach the 73.6% of people in the United Kingdom that don’t possess a four-year degree.
+This move is helping job opportunities reach the 73.6% of people in the United Kingdom who don’t possess a four-year degree.

 As for the European Union, they developed the “Pact For Skills” program in 2020.
 This program was created to encourage and fund better upskilling and reskilling while also promoting greater diversity and gender equality.

 A good example from both areas is the British-Lithuanian bank, Revolut.

 Revolut adopted skills-based hiring by using TestGorilla’s skills tests and, as a result, improved their time-to-hire by 40%.

 Among many other benefits, Revolut found TestGorilla’s language tests life-saving.
 Assessing language proficiency is essential for a multinational company, but traditional methods are time-consuming and laborious.